|

 (11) When will I receive a deed and possession of the property?

-Due to the time allowed the parties and purchaser to object to the sale or to satisfy themselves that the title is free and clear of defects and of the time needed to secure the necessary Court orders, it generally takes 5-6 weeks before a deed is prepared and ready for delivery.
-During that period, unless otherwise ordered by the Court, the purchaser has no right to possession.
-Even though a deed will not immediately be delivered to a purchaser, they have an equitable and insurable interest in the property and are urged to immediately secure an insurance policy on the property for its full value.
+An Order Confirming Sale will be filed by the Master Commissioner ten (10) days after filing of the Report of Sale, but due to the time allowed the parties and purchaser to object to the sale or to satisfy themselves that the title is free and clear of defects and of the time needed to secure the necessary Court orders, it may take 5-6 weeks before a deed is prepared and ready for delivery.

 (12) What if somebody is currently living there?